 In an OCI VM there are two ways to install GraalVM Enterprise:

-We will use YUM as this is the easiest and recommended approach.
+We'll use YUM as this is the easiest and recommended approach.
 For manual installation, consult the instructions in the reference guide.
 If you have an OCI VM ready you can use that or create a new one.
 If you need to learn how to create a VM you can work through the first Linux instance tutorial.
-We'll use a VM.Standard2.1 with the Oracle Linux 7.7 pre-built image we'll call demo-instance.
+We'll use a VM.Standard.E3.Flex with the Oracle Linux 7.8 pre-built image that we'll call demo-instance.

 You can connect to an instance using a Secure Shell (SSH) or other remote desktop service.
 To use SSH on a Unix-style system you would execute a command like the following, substituting in your VM's public IP address:

 ssh -i ~/.ssh/id_rsa opc@INSTANCE_PUBLIC_IPFor example,

 The key file reference ~/.ssh/id_rsa is the name of the file containing the private SSH key associated with the public key used during the instance creation, opc is the default user name for the Oracle Linux image, and 22.214.171.124 is the public IP address of the demo instance.
 For more details, refer to the Connecting to Your Linux Instance Using SSH guide.

 Oracle GraalVM Enterprise Edition RPMs are available in the OCI YUM repository, which means that OCI users can install GraalVM Enterprise using yum — a package-management utility for the Linux operating systems.
 Once you are ssh'd into your instance, verify what GraalVM RPMs are available for installation.